MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 <!-- ====================================================================== -->
-## Debugging Hololens 2 WebView2 WinUI 2 (UWP) apps
+## Debugging HoloLens 2 WebView2 WinUI 2 (UWP) apps

-Attach Microsoft Edge DevTools remotely to a Hololens 2 WebView2 WinUI 2 (UWP) app as follows:
+Attach Microsoft Edge DevTools remotely to a HoloLens 2 WebView2 WinUI 2 (UWP) app as follows:

 1. In Microsoft Edge, go to `edge://inspect`.
 The **Inspect with Edge Developer Tools** page opens: